Women in computing: 1950s

 Grace Hopper continued to contribute to computer science through the 1950s.
 She brought the idea of using compilers from her time at Harvard to UNIVAC which she joined in 1949.
 Other women who were hired to program UNIVAC included Adele Mildred Koss, Frances E. Holberton, Jean Bartik, Frances Morello and Lillian Jay.
 To program the UNIVAC, Hopper and her team used the FLOW-MATIC programming language, which she developed.
 Holberton wrote a code, C-10, that allowed for keyboard inputs into a general-purpose computer.
 Holberton also developed the Sort-Merge Generator in 1951 which was used on the UNIVAC I. The Sort-Merge Generator marked the first time a computer "used a program to write a program."
 Holberton suggested that computer housing should be beige or oatmeal in color which became a long-lasting trend.
 Koss worked with Hopper on various algorithms and a program that was a precursor to a report generator.

 Klara Dan von Neumann was one of the main programmers of the MANIAC, a more advanced version of ENIAC.
 Her work helped the field of meteorology and weather prediction.

+Mary Tsingou developed and ran code on MANIAC to model the evolution of interacting waves on a string, a problem suggested by Enrico Fermi, John Pasta, and Stanislaw Ulam.
+They discovered a paradox whereby a system expected to thermalise instead showed quasi-periodic behaviour.
+The problem became known as the Fermi-Pasta-Ulam-Tsingou problem, and spawned the use of computers for numerical experiments in nonlinear science.